 Overview

 To make this trade‑off explicit, you choose whether to keep the existing behavior or turn on newer fixes that slightly change how data is processed.
-Use theconfig
+Use theconfig block in your Sync Rules YAML file to choose the behavior.
+There are two ways to turn fixes on:

 - Set an

-to enable the full set of fixes for that edition.
+editionto enable the full set of fixes for that edition.
 This is the recommended approach for new projects. - Toggle individual options for more fine‑grained control.

 Configuration

-For new projects, it is recommended to enable all current fixes by settingedition: <edition>
+For new projects, it is recommended to enable all current fixes by settingedition: <edition>:

 sync_rules.yaml